wagiminator/ATtiny412-PocketRadio/README.md

 For battery charging the MCP73831 is used.
 The MCP73831 is a highly advanced linear charge management controller for use in space-limited, cost-sensitive applications.
 It employs a constant-current/constant-voltage charge algorithm with selectable preconditioning and charge termination.
 The constant current value is set with one external resistor (I = 1000V / R6).
 Charging is done via the built-in USB-C connector.
 The MCP73831 can be replaced by the much cheaper TP4054.

 ## ME6209 Voltage Regulator
-The ME6209A33 is a 3.3V positive voltage output, three–pin regulator, that provide a high current (up to 250mA) even when the input/output voltage differential is small.
+The ME6209A33 is a 3.3V positive voltage output, three–pin regulator, that provides a high current (up to 250mA) even when the input/output voltage differential is small.
 Low power consumption (3µA) and high accuracy (+/-2%) is achieved through CMOS technology.
 It allows input voltages as high as 18V with a dropout voltage around 80mV@40mA.

 ![pic6.jpg](https://raw.githubusercontent.com/wagiminator/ATtiny412-PocketRadio/main/documentation/PocketRadio_pic6.jpg)